auth0/docs/articles/protocols/saml/saml-configuration/special-configuration-scenarios/signing-and-encrypting-saml-requests.md

 This scenarios apply when Auth0 is the SAML Identity Provider for an application.
 This is represented in the dashboard by an **Application** that has the SAML Web App Addon enabled.

-### Sign the SAML Authentication Responses/Assertions
+### Sign the SAML Responses/Assertions

-If Auth0 is the SAML **identity provider**, it can sign responses/assertions with its private key and provide the service provider with the public key/certificate necessary to validate the signature.
+If Auth0 is the SAML **identity provider**, it will sign SAML assertions with the tenant's private key and provide the service provider with the public key/certificate necessary to validate the signature.

 To retrieve the certificate you need to send to your IdP from the [Management Dashboard](${manage_url}):